 The right approach for closing the skills gap.

-Our signature workforce development initiative, Talent Pipeline Management (TPM), uses supply chain principles to call on business and public policy leaders to transform education and workforce systems to be employer-led and demand-driven.
-The TPM Academy trains state and local leaders, business associations, employers, and economic development agencies to drive partnerships with their education and training providers based on need.
+The U.S Chamber Foundation Talent Pipeline Management (TPM) initiative, our signature workforce initiative that develops the foundation for other work in this space, uses supply chain principles to call on business and public policy leaders to transform education and workforce systems to be employer-led and demand-driven.
+The TPM Academy builds on this foundation to train state and local leaders, business associations, employers, and economic development agencies to drive partnerships with their education and training providers based on need.

 What is Talent Pipeline Management?

 The TPM Academy

 The Chamber Foundation worked with a board of advisors to develop a training curriculum designed to walk business-led organizations through the process of implementing TPM principles.
 The curriculum starts at Strategy 0, gathering appropriate stakeholders and generating buy-in for the process, through Strategy 6, post-implementation continuous improvement.

 Three chohorts of TPM Academy participants completed the national training program in 2015, a total of 65 hand-selected participants, who now make up the TPM Peer Advisor network.
 State-based TPM Academies have begun and we look forward to the growth of the TPM movement through the groundswell of support we have seen and the success of the TPM solutions implemented to date.

 Initiative Overview & HistoryManaging the Talent Pipeline: A New Approach to Closing the Skills Gap.
 In November of that year, we held our first national conference to invite the ready and willing to be a part of the TPM Pilot Program.